iotaledger/iota-wiki/next/docs/iota-sdk/docs/explanations/accounts-and-addresses.md

 or [use one account and generate multiple addresses](#single-account-model), which you can then link to the users in your database.
 The SDK is as flexible as possible and aims to cover as many use cases as possible.

-The SDK supports deterministic derivation of multiple accounts from a single seed for multiple accounts from a single seed.
+The SDK supports deterministic derivation of multiple accounts from a single seed for multiple accounts.
 An account is an identifier from which multiple addresses can be derived.

 The SDK also allows users to assign a unique alias to each account.
 Since addresses are reusable, they can be mapped to your users clearly and concisely.